huaiyutian/COVID-19_HSM/README.md

 ### Mobility data

 Human movement in China can be observed directly from mobile phone data, through the Baidu location-based services (LBS).
 Both the recorded movements and relative volume of inflows, outflows, inner movement among cities (n=358), were obtained from the migration flows database (http://qianxi.baidu.com/) from 1 January 2019 to 1 April 2020.
 Mobility data outside China is obtained from Apple Maps (www.apple.com/covid19/mobility) from 13 January 2020 to 4 July 2020, a total of 40 countries were used for analysis (See Extended Data Table 2).
+The human mobility data that support the findings of this study are available on request from the Baidu location-based services (Baidu Online Network Technology (Beijing) Co.,Ltd., http://qianxi.baidu.com/).
 Baidu's LBS data was collected and processed by Dr.Ligui Wang and Dr.Hongbin Song.

 ## License